Gio6076/DigiDocs/README.md

 Notes:
 - Download DB browser for SQLite database
-- Most of this is AI kaya need talaga aralin :>>
+- Several of this is AI kaya need talaga aralin :>>
-- Run only on "windows" devices "flutter run -d windows" (di gagana yung database if ibang device yung connected)
+- Run only on "windows" devices "flutter run -d windows" (di gagana yung database if edge or chrome lang yung connected)
-- These files will change, please check nalang time to time, pero di naman ako active sa github :>>
+- These files will change, please check nalang time to time :>>

 Files: